 …by God, we did not see any cloud or any patch of it, and there was neither any house or building standing between us and Sala’…

 The famous Arab geographer and historian Al-Hamdani, who lived 150 years after Prophet Muhammad, mentioned in his book “Geography of Arabian Peninsula” that the mountain Sela was part of Madinah city.

 If you Google “Sela mountain” you can see the Wikipedia entry (please click on picture to enlarge):

 Here is a map of the city of Madinah obtained by searching Google Maps for “Sela mountain medina” , you can see Sela mountain in the middle of the city (please click on picture to enlarge):

 Here is a picture of Sela mountain.
-In the picture you can see Masjid Nabawi, Prophet Muhammad’s mosque in modern day Medina.
+In the picture you can see Masjid Nabawi, Prophet Muhammad’s mosque in modern day Madinah.
 The foot of Sela mountain can be seen to the right of the mosque (please click on picture to enlarge):

 As well as being linked to Kedar and Sela geographically, Prophet Muhammad’s genealogy is also linked.
 His lineage can be traced back to Ishmael directly through Kedar:

 One of the earliest biographies of the Prophet Muhammad, Tabaqat Ibn Sa’d (d.
 845 CE), documents one of the chains of genealogy, which confirms that the Prophet was a direct descendant of Ishmael through his second son Kedar.
 Hayden’s Bible dictionary states: “Mohammad is said to have been of the Bene-Kedar [sons of Kedar]” .